 Colour words in Vietnamese (màu sắc)

-Words for colours in Vietnamese with notes on their etymology and usage.
+Words for colours in Vietnamese with notes on their meanings, and cultural associations.

 The word for colour,

 màu (牟) [maw˨˩], can be added before the other colour words to make it clear that you are talking about colours.
 If that is clear from the context, there's no need to use it, except in the case of gold ( vàng) and yellow ( màu vàng).
 When talking about colour in general, the word màu sắc (牟色) [maw˨˩ sak̚˧˦] is used.